MrRamyg/docs-test/docs/Legal/tos.md

 <details>
 <summary><strong>15.
 Indemnification</strong></summary>

-You agree to indemnify and hold harmless NexArisDS, its employees, and affiliates from:
+You agree to indemnify NexArisDS against claims arising from:
+- Your use of our services.
-- Claims, damages, or liabilities arising from your service use or violations of these Terms.
+- Violations of these Terms.

 </details>